Qqwy/elixir-type_check/README.md

 - [x] Overrides for builtin remote types (`String.t`,`Enum.t`, `Range.t`, `MapSet.t` etc.) **(75% done)** [Details](https://hexdocs.pm/type_check/comparing-typecheck-and-elixir-typespecs.html#elixir-standard-library-types)
 - [x] Overrides for more builtin remote types
 - [x] Support for maps with mixed `required(type)` and `optional(type)` syntaxes.
+- [x] Configurable setting to turn checks on/off at compile-time, on a per-OTP-app basis (so you have control over your dependencies) as well as your individual modules.

 ### Pre-stable

 - [ ] Hide named types from opaque types.
-- [ ] Configurable setting to turn on/off at compile-time, and maybe dynamically at run-time (with slight performance penalty).
 - [ ] Finalize formatter specification and make a generator for this so that people can easily test their own formatters.

 ### Longer-term future ideas